OneSaw/removewardeneffect-effect-1.20.4/README.md

 # This only contains fabric version im too lazy to upload forge and neoforge

-Its officially available ONLY in modrinth and curseforge (soon idk when they approve)
+Its officially available ONLY in modrinth and curseforge

 ## License